Koninklijke Nederlandse Stoomboot-Maatschappij: Second failed attempt at Atlantic shipping

 Shortly after the sale of the two 3,500 ton ocean liners, the transatlantic shipping market turned around.
 The Rotterdam NASM had lost half its capital, but made solid profits in 1879 and 1880.
 In 1880 it even chartered KNSM's Pollux and Castor for its trade to New York, even though these ships were too small in an economic sense.
 Some merchants, and also the Netherlands Trading Society then offered KNSM some guarantees against losses, if it would start a line from Amsterdam to New York.
 This happened when on 3 March 1881 KNSM sent Pollux to New York.
 Castor, Stella and Jason followed.

 In 1882 KNSM chartered Surrey and Nemesis of 4,000 ton each.
-The year started successfully, but then a deadly disease killed 13 babies on board Nemesis, which turned migrants away from KNSM.
+The year started successfully, but then a deadly disease killed 13 babies aboard Nemesis, which turned migrants away from KNSM.
 Meanwhile, NASM had started a competing line from Amsterdam, and so KNSM' New York line ended 1882 with a loss of 300,000 guilders.
 KNSM then agreed with the NASM, and ceased its New York operations.